 Dizziness may cause you to feel light-headed or weak.
 You may feel like you are going to faint.
-Dizziness can happen for a short period of time or be a long-lasting condition that gets in the way of your daily activities.
-It is different than vertigo, which is a feeling that the room is spinning or rotating while you are still.
+Dizziness can happen for a short period or be a long-lasting condition that gets in the way of your daily activities.
+It is different from vertigo , which is a feeling that the room is spinning or rotating while you are still.

 Many conditions can cause dizziness such as:

 Prescription medications can also cause dizziness.
 These may include: